Eulogies & Obituaries

 To give you a better idea of how these templates function in practice, consider these three scenarios:

-1. The Veteran's Service: This often includes a strict military protocol, featuring a 21 Gun Salute Explained and the folding of the flag.
-The order of service must account for these specific honors, usually placed toward the end of the ceremony.
+1. The Veteran's Service: This often includes military protocol, featuring honors such as the rifle volley, the playing of "Taps," and the folding and presentation of the flag.
+The order of service must account for these honors, usually placed toward the end of the ceremony.
+Our guide to military funeral honors explains how these are arranged.

 2. The Nature Lover: A "Green" funeral might use a 2-page recycled card.
 Instead of a formal sermon, it might list a "Nature Walk" or a moment of silence in a forest setting.